Matricial circular systems and random matrices: Introduction

 \section{Introduction}

-Circular and semicircular systems of operators were introduced by Voiculescu [15] in the context of random matrices and their asymptotics and applied to isomorphisms of free group factors.
-This result followed his fundamental asymptotic freeness result for independent Hermitian and non-Hermitian Gaussian random matrices with complex i.i.d. entries, respectively [14].
+Circular and semicircular systems of operators were introduced by Voiculescu [16] in the context of random matrices and their asymptotics under the expectation of the normalized trace and applied to isomorphisms of free group factors.
+This result followed his fundamental asymptotic freeness result for independent Hermitian and non-Hermitian Gaussian random matrices with complex i.i.d. entries, respectively [15].
 Decomposition of these matrices into blocks corresponds to decompositions of circular and semicircular operators into circular and semicircular systems, respectively.

+In order to describe asymptotic joint *-distributions of Gaussian random matrices with non-identically distributed entries, one has to use a more general framework.
+The first approach was given by Shlyakhtenko [12], who used free probability with operator-valued states and the associated notion of freeness with amalgamation over the algebra of diagonal matrices to describe them.
+This approach was further developed by Benaych-Georges [1] in his study of asymptotic joint *-distributions of blocks of Gaussian random matrices, including the case when one of the asymptotic dimensions vanishes.

-Recently, we obtained related results in the case when the considered independent Gaussian (in the Hermitian case, not only Gaussian) random matrices have independent block-identically distributed complex entries, which we abbreviate {\it i.b.i.d.} [6,8].
-We showed that in order to give an operatorial model for the asymptotic joint (*-) distributions of symmetric blocks of these matrices under {\it partial traces} (understood as expectations of normalized traces over subsets of indices) rather than under the expectation of the normalized complete trace, one needs to replace (*-) free summands in the decompositions of (circular) semicircular operators by their matricial counterparts, related to each other by a matricial generalization of (*-) freeness with respect to an array of scalar-valued states.
+Recently, we proposed a different approach to study the case when the considered independent Gaussian (in the Hermitian case, not only Gaussian) random matrices have independent block-identically distributed complex entries, which we abbreviate {\it i.b.i.d.} [6,7].
+We showed that in order to describe the asymptotic joint (*-) distributions of symmetric blocks of these matrices under {\it partial traces} (understood as expectations of normalized traces over subsets of indices) rather than under the expectation of the normalized complete trace, one needs to replace (*-) free semicircular or circular operators by their matricial counterparts, related to each other by a matricial generalization of (*-) freeness with respect to an array of scalar-valued states.

 The underlying concept of independence is that of {\it matricial freeness} [5], which can be described by means of the intuitive equation